JosephABudd/okp/README.md

 One key piano.

+## Sep 15, 23

+1. Added the vertical tab bar screen.
+So now there is a horizontal tab bar screen and a verticl tab bar screen.

 ## Sep 12, 23

 1. Added the dvui source code so I can play with it.
 I'm embarassed to say how long it took me to figure out how to do it.
 It was too easy.